RiftValleySoftware/basalt/main/README.md

 - visibility results

     These will be records with an ID (either a token or record ID), and lists of associated login IDs.

+- CSV Backup Data.

+    This will only be returned by the "God Mode" `"backup"` command.
+It is a large string of CSV data that represents all the data in both databases of the server.
+It will be in a format suitable for the `"bulk-loader"` command.

 GET CALLS
 ---------